pythoninja/backup-flow/README.md

 ### Backup with Docker

 If you have a database server running in Docker and don't want to install `pg_dump` or `mysqldump` locally, you can dump the database using a container.
-Here is an example to back up a Postgres database:
+Here is an example to back up a PostgreSQL database:

 ```bash
 docker run --rm --env PGUSER=db_user --env PGPASSWORD=db_password postgres:15 pg_dump -h db_hostname -d db_name -b -w --clean --if-exists > database_dump.sql